LetsCodeManh/myFlix-client/README.md

 - Parcel
 - Redux

-## My role and tasks
+## My Role and Tasks

-As the sole developer of this project, I took on the role of designing and building the application from scratch.
-I faced the challenge of learning a new framework (React) and integrating it with Bootstrap, as well as working with a new library (Redux).
+As the sole developer of myFlix, I was responsible for designing and building the entire application from scratch.
+This involved learning a new framework (React), integrating it with Bootstrap, and working with a new library (Redux).

 ## Lessons Learned

-I learned a lot about React and Bootstrap, as well as working with other dependcies, during this project.
-I also gained a better understanding of how to integrate different technologies to build a functional and visually appealing application.
+Throughout the development of myFlix, I gained a deeper understanding of React, Bootstrap, and integrating different technologies.
+I also learned how to build a functional and visually appealing application.

 ## Installation